bakerframework/baker/README.md

 HOW TO USE BAKER
 ----------------

-Creating an ebook in HTML5 to be used with Baker is a three-steps operation.
+Creating an ebook in HTML5 to be used with Baker is a three-step operation.
 It's easier done than said! ;)

 1. DESIGN
    * Create you publication as one or more **HTML5 files** like a standalone website
-   * Design your publication to fit multiple screen (using CSS media-queries)
+   * Design your publication to fit multiple screens (using CSS media-queries)
    * You can use **any** feature in WebKit: HTML5, CSS3, JavaScript (video, audio, fonts, jQuery, Google Maps, etc)
    * On iPad/iPhone you can constrain the height to match the page size or make it scrollable if you need longer pages
-   * For best results, consider having 1 HTML for each chapter/section/article and use the native vertical scrolling.
+   * For best results, consider having 1 HTML file for each chapter/section/article and use the native vertical scrolling.
    * ...remember: it's a publication.
 If you want to build an app, check [PhoneGap](http://www.phonegap.com/). ;)

 2. PACKAGE